mtongnz/ESP8266_ArtNetNode_v2/README.md

 If you find this helpful and you're feeling generous, I'd love for you to buy me a beer: https://www.paypal.me/mtongnz

+## Which file to flash
+If you're using the ESP01 board, select the binary with that extension.
+This disables the second output and puts the DIR_A onto pin GPIO2.

+If you have a larger ESP with access to all the pins in the schematic, then download the standard bin file to ensure you get both outputs.

 ## Known Issues & Feedback
 Please see the issues tab for known issues or to submit bugs or suggestions